MrFoxPro/bloki/README.md

 > ### ⚠️ This product is still in very early stages of development.

 ## Features
-- Create a block of any size
+- Set any block size
-- Move the block to any position of the document
+- Move block to any position of the document
 - Change block type (code, headers, images, etc)
 - Draw on top of blocks
-- Multiple real-time document editors
+- Do it with your team
-- Document hierarchy
+- Manage document with hierarchy

 ## Roadmap